dashingsoft/pyarmor/src/user-guide.md

 ```
     cd projects/myproject

+    # Note that runtime path is a directory in target machine, it maybe
+    # doesn't exists in build machine
     ./pyarmor config --runtime-path=/path/to/runtime-files

     ./pyarmor build

-    # All the runtime files will be generate in path "runtimes"
+    # All the runtime files will be generated in path "runtimes"
     ls ./runtimes

     # Copy all the runtimes to runtime path in target machine